 - Severe burns

 - Suspected overdose of medication

 Our ER offers the latest technology plus two fully equipped trauma rooms.
-Steps away, our doctors have access to the tri-states most advance medical imaging technology, including new in-house wide-bore MRI and new low dose CT machines.
+Steps away, our doctors have access to the tri-states most advanced medical imaging technology, including new in-house wide-bore MRI and new low dose CT machines.